vitarex/recognEYEz/docs/install.md

 Check the installation instructions below.
 Probably works on other systems as well (e.g. OSX or other linux distros), but installation instructions may vary.

-In all cases, you need to have python 3.6 on your system.
+In all cases, you need to have python 3.5 on your system.

 ## Raspberry Pi 3

-The following installation should work on the latest Raspbian image (at the time of writing the latest release is from April 2019).
+The following installation should work on the latest Raspbian image.
+At the time of writing the latest release is from April 2019, this includes python 3.5 by default.

 ```
 ##